-I understand the full import of this directive and I am emotionally and mentally competent to make this directive.
+I understand the full import of this directive and I am emotionally and mentally competent

+to make this directive.

-Signed this day of , 20
+Signed this day of, 20

-(Signature and address of the grantor)
+(signature and address of the grantor)

 Have two adults witness your signature OR have signature notarized.

 In our joint presence, the grantor, who is of sound mind and eighteen (18) years of age, or older, voluntarily dated and signed this writing or directed it to be dated and signed for the grantor.

-(Signature and address of witness)
+(signature and address of witness)

-(Signature and address of witness)
+(signature and address of witness)

-Or
+OR

 COMMONWEALTH OF KENTUCKY, County

 Before me, the undersigned authority, came the grantor who is of sound mind and eighteen (18) years of age or older, and acknowledged that he/she voluntarily dated and signed this writing or directed it to be signed and dated as above.

-Done this day of , 20
+Done this day of, 20

-None of the following shall be a witness to or serve as a notary public or other person authorized to administer oaths regarding any advance directive made under this section:

-a) A blood relative of the grantor.
+- \ None of the following shall be a witness to or serve as a notary public or other person authorized to administer oaths in regard to any advance directive made under this section: - a) A blood relative of the grantor;